libremonde-org/paper-research-privacy-matrix.org/part2/README.md

 **Authors:** The [Kamax.io](https://www.kamax.io/) Team - [Maximus](https://github.com/maxidorius) and [mkatee](https://github.com/mkatee)
 **Editors:** Linda Lapinlampi

-Authors can be contacted regarding this document on Matrix at:

--  `#kamax-matrix:kamax.org`
-- `#kamax-matrix-community:libremonde.org`.

 ## Annexes

 To support this document, the following annexes are available, each going in more details about a specific element or event being covered in this research.